nikhilgiri2731-afk/Global-YouTube-Statistics/README.md

 13. Publish your report to the Power BI Service.
 14. Create a dashboard with 3 important visuals.
 15. From the Power BI Service, download the copy of your report in a pdf/ppt format.

+16. screenshots / Demos
+17. show what the dashboard looks like.
+18.